norman-codes/public-speaking-assistant/README.md

 ### Voice Commands via Tool Use and Message Emitter

-(explaining how a tool is used to pause the assistant and a message emitter is used to resume it)
+(explaining how tools are used to interact with the assistant and a message emitter is used to resume it)

 ### Resumability

 Resumability is achieved by managing the chat group ID state and updating it upon receiving specific WebSocket messages.
+The chat group ID is also stored in the browser's local storage to preserve its value across sessions.

 Here’s a step-by-step breakdown:

 1. **State Initialization**: The `chatGroupId` state is initialized to `undefined`.
   ```js